WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `memory`

-The Memory Section contains:
+The Memory Section consists of:
  - An *initial size*, which is an unsigned `iPTR` value, in units of [pages].
- - A *maximum size*, which is an unsigned `iPTR` value, in units of [pages].
+ - An optional *maximum size*, which if present is an unsigned `iPTR` value, in units of [pages].
 See the [`grow_memory`](#grow-memory) instruction for further information on this field.
  - An *exported* flag, which is a boolean value indicating whether the linear memory space is to be visible outside the module.

 **Validation:**
- - The maximum size is checked to be at least the initial size.
+ - If present, the maximum size is checked to be at least the initial size.
- - If the maximum size multiplied by the [page size](#pages) would be unrepresentable in an unsigned `iPTR`, validation fails.
+ - If present, if the maximum size multiplied by the [page size](#pages) would be unrepresentable in an unsigned `iPTR`, validation fails.

 TODO: Define `iPTR` in this context.
 Should Memory Sections have a wasm32 vs wasm64 flag?

+TODO: Support for creating multiple memory spaces?

+> When a maximum size value is present, implementations are encouraged to attempt to reserve enough resources for allocating up to the maximum size up front.
+Otherwise, implementations are encouraged to allocate only enough for the initial size up front.

 #### Export Section

 **Name:** `export`

-The Export Section contains an [array] of exports from the module.
+The Export Section consists of an [array] of exports from the module.

-An export contains:
+An *export* consists of:
- - the [index] of a function to export
+ - an [index] of a function to export
- - a *function string*, which is the [string] name to export the indexed function as.
+ - a *function [string]*, which is the name to export the indexed function as.

 **Validation:**
  - The function index of each array element is checked to be within the bounds of the [Code Section](#code-section) array.
  - If any two exports have the same function string, validation fails.

+TODO: Describe the semantics of exports: name resolution and calls.

 TODO: Memory exports (which require the presence of a Memory Section).